FRCS Mock-Exam Course

 • Non-verbal communication skills are developed during these sessions.

-• Identify your strengths and weaknesses related to knowledge and skills covered by the FRCS exam.
+• Identify your strengths and potential areas of related to knowledge and skills covered by the FRCS exam.

-• Tips on how to improve your score in the exam.
+• Tips on how to enhance your score in the exam.

 • Advice on the use of key words and phrases.

-• Provide each candidate with individualised feedback on their performance at each station.
+• Provide each candidate with individualised feedback on their performance regarding their performance at each station.

 Structure of the Course